borot/fixit/README.md

  Fixit assumes that model classes

  * have accessor methods to each attributes(i.e; columns of record)
- * have save! method to insert new record
+ * have save! or save method to insert new record